-The recent publication of the sixth book of my experimental and theoretical researches, Quantum Superposition: Counterintuitive Consequences of Coherence, Entanglement, and Interference (Springer, 2008) has prompted me to look back over a long career as a physicist and educator.
-Ever since I was a child, absorbed in the books of George Gamow, James Jeans, Arthur Eddington, and other physicists and astronomers, I have been fascinated by the complexities of physical phenomena and driven to understand their underlying causes.
+The recent publication of the seventh book of my experimental and theoretical researches, A Certain Uncertainty: Nature’s Random Ways (Cambridge, 2015), closely followed by the newly released Second Edition of my first book, And Yet It Moves: Strange Systems and Subtle Questions in Physics (Cambridge, 2015), has motivated me to look back over a long career as a physicist and educator.
+From the time I was a child, absorbed in the books of James Jeans, Arthur Eddington, George Gamow, and other physicists and astronomers, to the present day, I have always been fascinated by the intricacies of physical phenomena and driven to understand their underlying causes.
+There was never any doubt in my mind as to what I wanted to do with my life.
 And so, I became a physicist (Ph.D.
-Harvard University, 1973).
-Working primarily at academic institutions, I have had the good fortune to be able to choose to research whatever problem I wanted to—and in the course of a long career I have chosen eclectically.
+Harvard University).
+Working primarily at academic institutions, I have had the good fortune to be able to research whatever problem interested me—and in the course of a long career I have chosen eclectically.

 My career as a physicist has also afforded me the pleasure of numerous close collaborations with colleagues throughout the world.
 Because of my work as a scientist, my children have grown up as world citizens whose homes have ranged from New Zealand to Finland and throughout the US, Europe, and the Far East.
 To accommodate this travel, my wife and I undertook the education of our children ourselves, and this homeschooling experience from kindergarten through high school has not only made for close family ties among us, but has also had a profound positive influence on my teaching of university-level science.